-- A\$2.6 million (2016: \$2.5 million) group financial statements - Based on 1% of total revenues. - A\$1.7 million (2016: \$A1.7 million) parent company financial statements - Based on 1% of total assets. - We conducted an audit of the complete financial information of the main Australian trading entity.
-Specific balances and financial line items were audited at the remaining reporting units based on their nature and size. - The reporting unit where we performed an audit of complete financial information accounted for 94% of group revenue. - Fraud in revenue recognition (group).
+- A\$2.9 million (2017: A\$2.6 million) group financial statements. - Based on 1% of total revenues. - A\$1.6 million (2016: \$A1.7 million) parent financial statements. - Based on 1% of total assets. - We conducted an audit of the complete financial information of the main Australian trading entity.
+Procedures were performed over specific balances and financial line items at the remaining reporting units based on their nature and size. - The reporting unit where we performed an audit of complete financial information accounted for 90% of group revenue. - Risk of fraud in revenue recognition (group).